G-DV2XXFVJ0X

 About Mark Luff

-But, here’s the thing: I have never been on a backpacking or camping trip that went perfectly according to plan.
+But, here’s the thing: I have never been on a backpacking trip that went exactly according to plan.
 Someone breaks an ankle, and we have to carry them out.
 I get stung by a swarm of bees and dosed with a ton of Benadryl that knocks me out for a day.
+Trails change, weather surprises you, and what looked straightforward suddenly isn’t.

 I have a mental map of what achieves mental health, but I don’t know the twists and turns in your story yet.
-I may have an exceptional treatment plan, and then you throw me a new piece of information that shifts us onto an alternative path.
-The good news is that my favorite kind of work is highly individualized care adapted to your needs.
+I may have an exceptional treatment plan, and then you share something new that shifts us onto an alternative path.
+The good news is that my favorite kind of work is highly individualized, flexible care, adapted to your needs.

 As we openly approach this journey together…

-… we are going to find the path to healthiness and freedom.
+we are going to find the path toward healthiness and freedom.

 Call today to set up your free phone consultation: (423) 414-4047.